-Describe the likely positive or negative impact(s) that the policy could have on Positive Impact(s) Negative Impact(s) the groups identified above.
+Describe the likely positive or negative impact(s) that the policy Positive Impact(s) Negative Impact(s) could have on the groups identified above.
 Increase opportunities to access housing.
 Ensure effective communications systems are in place.
 People in housing need have opportunities to access the housing list Having inadequate measures could lead to barriers to accessing housing by people in housing need.
 What actions are required to address the impacts arising from this assessment?
 (This might include: additional data, putting monitoring in place, making adjustments, taking specific action to mitigate any potentially negative impacts) Information provision in alternative formats and languages as required.
 Provision of interpreters as required.
 Ensure staff have appropriate training.
 Collect data on each of the protected characteristics for both monitoring, and reporting to the Scottish Housing Regulator.

-Signed:
+Signed: Nicola Carrigan

-Job Title:
+Job Title: Head of Housing Services

-Date:
+Date: 6th May 2025